GeoRC: A Benchmark for Geolocation Reasoning Chains: GeoRC Benchmark

 \subsection{Benchmark Results}

-Table \ref{main_results_table} shows the precision, recall and F1 metrics from scoring multiple candidate reasoning chains with the One-to-all scoring approach.
-We also present the geolocation accuracy that is the percentage of correct country predictions by each candidate as measured by an LLM judge against the ground truth location coordinates.
+Table \ref{main_results_table} shows the precision, recall, and F1 metrics from scoring multiple candidate reasoning chains with the One-to-all scoring approach.
+We also present the geolocation accuracy, which is the percentage of correct country predictions by each candidate as measured by an LLM judge against the ground truth location country in ISO format.

-Human expert reasoning chains achieve an average F1 score of 54, by comparing distinct expert candidate \& reference chains paired as 1 \& 2, 2 \& 3 and 1 \& 3 over 150 locations each.
+Human expert reasoning chains achieve an average F1 score of 56, by comparing distinct expert candidate \& reference chains paired as 1 \& 2, 2 \& 3, and 1 \& 3 over 150 locations each.
 As mentioned in \Cref{properties-geo-rc}, reasoning chains are non-exhaustive and therefore, a different variety of scene attributes is referenced by each expert.
-Baseline candidates achieve scores as expected across the spectrum with random hallucinated candidates scoring lowest, hallucinated candidates scoring 27.14 and paraphrased candidates scoring the highest.
+Baseline candidates achieve scores as expected across the spectrum, with random hallucinated candidates scoring lowest, hallucinated candidates scoring 18.13, and paraphrased candidates scoring the highest.
 Interestingly, open-source VLMs such as Llama-3.2 and Qwen-3 score close to the hallucinated baseline.
-This implies these VLMs glean the least amount of scene information from the images so much so that they perform about the same as when the image is not supplied at all.
-Gemma-3 is the best performing in this category.
+This implies these VLMs glean the least amount of scene information from the images, so much so that they perform about the same as when the image is not supplied at all.
+Qwen-2.5VL is the best performing in this category.
 However, it lags behind human experts by about 20 points.
 Furthermore, another interesting observation is that for Qwen2.5, recall is higher than precision.
 This is because its chains mostly contain irrelevant non-discriminative attributes that do not aid reasoning.

 Proprietary VLMs perform significantly better than open-weight VLMs.
 The reasoning chains they generate are of superior quality in terms of conciseness and practicality.
-Gemini-3-Pro is the best performing VLM.
-However, there exists a significant \textbf{11 point gap} between its score and the average F1 score of the human expert chains.
+GPT-4.1 is the best performing VLM.
+However, there exists a significant \textbf{12 point gap} between its score and the average F1 score of the human expert chains.

-When scores are graphed against country-level geolocation accuracy, distinct clusters are observed across these categories of candidates, namely, experts, open-weight VLMs, and proprietary VLMs as shown in figure \ref{accuracy_f1_plot}.
+When scores are graphed against country-level geolocation accuracy, distinct clusters are observed across these categories of candidates, namely, experts, open-weight VLMs, and proprietary VLMs, as shown in Figure \ref{accuracy_f1_plot}.
 The open-weight VLMs perform the worst in both F1 scores and accuracy.
 Proprietary models perform better, but still fall behind our human experts.

 \setheatlimits{20}{50}